panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 title: Feature Proposal Program
 ---

-The Feature Proposal Program provides a workflow for activation of Safecoin network features through community vote based on validator stake weight.
+The Feature Proposal Program provides a workflow for activation of Solcoin network features through community vote based on validator stake weight.

 Community voting is accomplished using [SPL Tokens](token.md).
 Tokens are